hatya-mouse/kasl/README.md

 # About the KASL language

 KASL is a programming language designed for audio processing.
-The KASL language itself is implemented as a simple numerical calculation language with unique `input`, `output` and `state` variables, and can be used for audio processing with my [Knodiq DAW](https://github.com/hatya-mouse/knodiq), which is under development.
+The KASL language itself is implemented as a simple numerical calculation language with unique `input`, `output` and `state` variables, and can be used for audio processing with my [Kreniq DAW](https://github.com/hatya-mouse/kreniq), which is under development.

 ## How to Run the KASL Programs

-You can use Knodiq DAW to play audio using the KASL language.
+You can use Kreniq DAW to play audio using the KASL language.
 Also, you can run KASL code for genuine numerical calculation and there two ways to run it:

 - [`kaslc`](https://github.com/hatya-mouse/kaslc) — A command-line tool to run KASL programs locally.